 World Car of the Year: Kia EV9

 It’s official: the Kia EV9 electric SUV has been named World Car of the Year by a jury of 98 journalists from 30 countries.
 This all-new, three-row all-electric model has won accolades for its style, spaciousness, range, and performance.
-Depending on which model you choose, it can deliver a range of up to 304 miles and is available in your choice of rear-wheel or all-wheel drive.
+Depending on which model you choose, it can deliver a range of up to an EPA estimated 304 miles and is available in your choice of rear-wheel or all-wheel drive.

 Kia EV9 Awards